 The Government recently published Ireland's second National Implementation Plan for the Sustainable Development Goals (SDGs) for the 2022-2024 period.
-We are writing to you in your capacity as Chair of the Committee on Tourism, Culture, Arts, Sport and Media in order to outline the implications of this plan for your Committee and, in particular, its role in scrutinising the work of the Department of Tourism, Culture, Arts, Sport, Gaeltacht and Media.
+We are writing to you in your capacity as Chair of the Committee on Housing, Local Government and Heritage in order to outline the implications of this plan for your Committee and, in particular, its role in scrutinising the work of the Department of Housing, Local Government and Heritage.

-Included in Annex 1 is a breakdown of all of the actions for which the Department of Tourism, Culture, Arts, Sport, Gaeltacht and Media are lead as contained within the second National Implementation Plan for the Sustainable Development Goals (SDGs), as well as all of the SDG targets in the 2022 Policy Map for which they are responsible for achieving.
+Included in Annex 1 is a breakdown of all of the actions for which the Department of Housing, Local Government and Heritage is lead as contained within the second National Implementation Plan for the Sustainable Development Goals (SDGs), as well as all of the SDG targets in the 2022 Policy Map for which it is responsible for achieving.
+Note that one of the actions was due for completion in Q3 2022, and two are due for completion this quarter.